 Don’t let your words die out.
 What am I without them?

 There’s something I’ve missed, some fatal flaw in my reasoning, some progression from here to the real vantage point, to real life.
 And in between?
 Dead time and a dead drone.
-No question of silence, only the magic hint of it in our mutual speech, when our words meet and my voice becomes no one’s.

 There’s another pub on the coast, in the other direction.
 I walk to it along the empty road in the rain with my earplugs in.
 I remove them when I reach the pub, buy a pint and sit down with my back to the corner.
 I drink, scribble, drink.
 I run out of things to say and look out the window, fishlike, distracted into non-thought by the thumping music.
 I order a disgusting meal and eat what I can.
 I drink.